milonakisgeorgios/ValisSurveys/README.md

 7. Be Careful.
 Only the  ValisManager is desinged to be used by the end users.
 The ValisServer and the ValisReporter are being called from the ValisManager or the invitation you send in order to collect responses to a survey.
 In order to view/test the whole sysem, the ValisServer and the ValisReporter must be running and their urls must be hardwritten in the web.configs.
 The corresponding settings are  <RuntimeEngine> and the <ReportEngine> inside the <valisSystem> section.
 6. Login in the ValisManager, create a client using the demo-payment-profile (the easiest) and create a user.
 Then login as this user.
 Now you can create surveys, preview these surveys, contacts, etc..
+8. Don't forget to check the license model for [HighCharts](https://www.highcharts.com/) as it is not a free javascript charts library.

 ## Synopsis